 Hang in there!

-Keep in mind that the reapplication process takes somewhat longer than the initial application process.
-We will contact you as soon as we have made a decision about offering you an interview.
+We will contact you as soon as we have made a decision about your application status.